fialhovi/bootcamp-santander/README.md

 # bootcamp-santander-python
-Python exercises and Covid project
+Covid project and python exercises (basic to intermediate)